yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <img src="../img/myimg/cli4.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli4.png) -->

-Tada!
+<p>Tada!
 We can see recipe name, description and ingredients.
-Isn't it cool!?
+Isn't it cool!?</p>
 <img src="../img/myimg/cli5.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli5.png) -->

-If you wants to see another recipe, you can type "y" and go back to the previous list.
+<p>If you wants to see another recipe, you can type "y" and go back to the previous list.</p>
 <img src="../img/myimg/cli6.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli6.png) -->

-If not, it exits.
+<p>If not, it exits.</p>
 <img src="../img/myimg/cli7.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli7.png) -->

 <br>
 <h2>Conclusion</h2>
-<p>At the beginning of this project, I was only able to scrape the first level - I mean the first web page.
-I had a problem to understand how to provide another information using the class method and attribute value  I created.
-It didn't collaborate well but my mentor gave me a hint that "we can pass the object (user's input) to argument and scrape another date using that object.
+<p>At the beginning of this project, it didn't collaborate well but my mentor gave me a hint that "we can pass the object (user's input) to argument and scrape another date using that object.
 That object was url for the second page.
 Oh wow!
 Now I can scrape what a user exactly wants because we pass user's input to argument.
 At this point, I was able to grab data for the following pages and It continuously flows beautifully.</p>

 <p>I also found that websites do not have the exact same HTML every page.
 Probably many sites usually have?
 I am not sure at this point but in this website, each page looks exactly same but some pages have different HTML tag or class name, which brake the code if I did not scrape correctly.
 It was interesting.</p>

 <p>I learned a lot through this project but at the same time, I really enjoyed it!
-I can't believe that I didn't understand how to collaborate each class file a month ago.
 Learning is so much fun if I understand.
-Coding makes me awake and even lift my mood up.
-I want to thank to my mentors and Flatiron community.
-They always help me how to figure out!
-This is not yet the final project, actually it is still the beginning,  but I feel appreciated.</p>
+Coding makes me awake and even lift my mood up.</p>